saikrn112/face-swap-rbe549/README.md

-# Face Swapping - Project 2 - RBE549 Computer Vision
+# Face Swapping - Project 2 - RBE549
 Swap faces in the video using classical and deep learning approach

 ## Collaborators